False Bay: Description and location

 The eastern and western shores of the bay are very rocky and even mountainous; in places large cliffs plunge into the water.
 Notable peaks associated with the bay include Koeëlberg (1289 m), which rises from the water itself forming the highest point of the Kogelberg, as well as Somerset Sneeukop (1590m / 5217 feet) and Wemmershoek Peak (1788 m) which are clearly visible across the bay.
 Some of the highest peaks visible across False Bay include Du Toits Peak near Paarl (1995 m), Klein Winterhoek Peak near Tulbagh (1995 m), Mostertshoek Peak at the Western extreme of the Michell's Pass (2008 m) and Groot Winterhoek Peak North of Tulbagh (2077 m).
-The northern shore, however, is defined by a very long, curving, sandy beach.
+The northern shore is defined by a very long, curving, sandy beach.
 This sandy, northern perimeter of the bay is the southern edge of the area known as the Cape Flats.
 The bay is 30 km wide at its widest point.

 Suburbs of Cape Town stretch right across the Cape Flats from Simon's Town halfway down the Cape Peninsula to the north-eastern corner at Gordon's Bay.
-There are also two small towns of the Overberg region on the east coast of the bay, Rooi-Els and Pringle Bay.
+There are also two small towns of the Overberg region on the east coast of the bay, Rooiels and Pringle Bay.